AymenChagra/AymenChagra/README.md

 👋 **Hi, I'm Med Aymen Chagra**

-A Second-year Computer Engineering student, specializing in Cloud Computing.
+I'm a Second-year Computer Engineering student, specializing in Cloud Computing.
 Throughout my academic journey, I’ve worked on web development projects and gained valuable experience in the deployment and the configuration of both private and public cloud infrastructures.
 I’m eager to keep learning and apply my skills to impactful, large-scale projects.

 🛠️ Tech Stack
 - **Languages**: Java, Python, C++, C, SQL, JavaScript